 Customized Training Program Funding

-No funding is currently available.
+As of October 1, 2014, $209,123 is available for qualifying projects.
 Please contact Anna Nikolaeva to discuss future availability.

 Who Can Apply?

 The CTP accepts applications from two-party affiliations comprised as follows:

 One party must be a private business that is:

 - A state business and occupation (B&O) taxpayer